costott/rs118/src/raytracer.md

 We need to make our objects aware of the fact that they can be different materials too.
 The `Sphere` struct needs an extra field, `material`, the type of which should be any type implementing the `Material` trait.
 That's right, your struct is going to need to be generic.

 Add a field `reflection` to the `Hit` struct too.
 The idea is that then the `Object::hit` method populates that field if the hit caused a reflected ray to be generated.
-Update `Sphere::hit` to call the `Material::scatter` from it's `material` field, and use that to fill the `reflection` field of `Hit`.
+Update `Sphere::hit` to call the `Material::scatter` from its `material` field, and use that to fill the `reflection` field of `Hit`.

 Update `ray::colour` to use the new `Material` abstraction.
 If there is a reflected ray, make the recursive call same as before, returning the result multiplied by the colour attenuation.
 You'll need to update the two spheres created in `main` too to account for this.
 Make them both have colour `(0.5, 0.5, 0.5)`